Oak Tyres logo

 It has also proven to withstand degradation well, which is typically a problem in racing due to the softer compound and the demands that the tyres are put under on track.

-For more information about Protoura Race, contact your local Davanti dealer.
+For more information about our semi-slick tyre, the Protoura Race, contact your local Davanti dealer.

 View all Print